soulwing/cas-extension/README.md

 that participates in Wildfly's security subsystem.
 The login module provides the mechanism for communicating the result a CAS authentication exchange into Wildfly's built-in security stack.
 In addition to providing support for using SAML attributes as user roles for authorization, the login module also allows the use of CAS in combination with Wildfly's built-in features such as LDAP-based authorization, role name mapping, etc.

+This extension uses the JASIG Java CAS Client library to perform the CAS protocol operations, and exposes most of the features of the client through configuration attributes expressed as part of the Wildfly management model.

 Installation
 ------------